protonemedia/laravel-guidelines/README.md

 * Everything should work with [Inertia SSR](https://inertiajs.com/server-side-rendering) and [Laravel Octane](https://laravel.com/docs/9.x/octane).
 * Use translation strings, don't hard-code strings.
 This also applies to data like the app name, company name, company address, etc. Things may change over time.
-* Prefer storing settings in the database rather than configuration files.
+* Prefer storing app-specific settings (like enabling or disabling a feature) in the database rather than configuration files.
 * Avoid events/listeners.
 As always, it depends on the situation.
 If we're talking about 5+ actions, this might become cumbersome, and you want to use listeners.
 But my starting point is to keep it simple within the controller and refactor when it becomes more complex.
 * Use [atomic locks](https://laravel.com/docs/9.x/cache#atomic-locks) for actions like account creation, order confirmation, etc.
+* Actions that involve an unknown amount or database records should always be queued and never performed synchronously.
+Show a message to the user that the action is queued.
+Show the user where or how the status can be seen.
+* Present the user clear and informative error messages.
+Never assume the user knows why something fails.

 ### Testing